zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Naive Threshold Exploration

-In most TSS mapping methods there are low count TSSs that are difficult to distinguish between signal and noise.
-A good amount of this background can be removed by requiring a certain number of reads per TSS.
+All TSS mapping methods contain some degree of background in the form of low-count TSSs, particularly within gene bodies.
+This background can complicate downstream analysis, but it can largely be removed via a simple thresholding approach, wherein TSSs below a certain number of counts are removed from further consideration.
 If a genome annotation is available, a thresholding plot may help in picking this read threshold.
+In this approach, the fraction of TSSs that are promoter-proximal is plotted against a range of read thresholds.
+The number of features (genes or transcripts) with at least one unique promoter-proximal TSS position at each threshold is also indicated graphically.

 ```
 threshold_data <- explore_thresholds(exp, max_threshold = 25)